United States Declaration of Independence: John Brown's Declaration of Liberty

-In preparing for his raid on Harpers Ferry, said by Frederick Douglass to be the beginning of the end of slavery in the United States, abolitionist John Brown had many copies printed of a Provisional Constitution.
-(When the seceding states created the Confederate States of America 16 months later, they operated for over a year under a Provisional Constitution.)
+In preparing for his raid on Harper's Ferry, said by Frederick Douglass to be the beginning of the end of slavery in the United States, abolitionist John Brown had many copies printed of a Provisional Constitution.
+When the seceding states created the Confederate States of America 16 months later, they operated for over a year under a Provisional Constitution.
 It outlines the three branches of government in the quasi-country he hoped to set up in the Appalachian Mountains.
 It was widely reproduced in the press, and in full in the Select Senate Committee report on John Brown's insurrection (the Mason Report).

-Much less known, as Brown did not have it printed, is his Declaration of Liberty, dated July 4, 1859, found among his papers at the Kennedy Farm.
+Brown did not have it printed, and his Declaration of Liberty, dated July 4, 1859, was found among his papers at the Kennedy Farm.
 It was written out on sheets of paper attached to fabric, to allow it to be rolled, and it was rolled when found.
 The hand is that of Owen Brown, who often served as his father's amanuensis.

 Imitating the vocabulary, punctuation, and capitalization of the 73-year-old U.S. Declaration, the 2000-word document begins:

 The document was apparently intended to be read aloud, but so far as is known Brown never did so, even though he read the Provisional Constitution aloud the day the raid on Harpers Ferry began.
 Very much aware of the history of the American Revolution, he would have read the Declaration aloud after the revolt had started.
 The document was not published until 1894, and by someone who did not realize its importance and buried it in an appendix of documents.
 It is missing from most but not all studies of John Brown.